Dr. Sudha Singh

 - Talk to someone you trust about the harassment.
 It will not only give you strength but also help others in similar situation to come forward and complain.

-- If the complainant feels that she cannot disclose her identity for any reason, the complainant shall address the complaint to the EVC/Director & hand over the same in person or in a sealed cover.
+- If the complainant feels that she cannot disclose her identity for any reason, the complainant shall address the complaint to the EVC/Principal and ensure it reaches him/her by Courier.

-- The EVC/Director shall retain the original complaint with her & send to the Women Cell for further enquiry.
+- The EVC/Principal shall retain the original complaint with him/her and send it to the Women’s Cell for further enquiry.

-- It shall be the duty of the Women Cell before whom an oral complaint is made under this Act to reduce the said complaint in writing and read out the complaint to the complainant in the language requested by the complainant and obtain the signature of the complainant.
+- It shall be the duty of the Women Cell before whom an oral complaint is made under this Act to produce the said complaint in writing and ready out the complaint to the complainant in the language requested by the complainant and obtain the signature of the complainant.

 Confidentiality of Complaints

-It shall be the duty of all the persons and authority designated under this Act to ensure that all complaints lodged under this chapter shall be strictly confidential.
-The name of the aggrieved Person/ Women shall not be referred to in any records of proceeding, or any orders or Judgments given under this Act.
+It shall be the duty of all the persons and authority designated under this Act to ensure that all complaints lodge under this chapter shall be strictly confidential.
+The name of the aggrieved Person/ Women shall not be referred to in any records of proceeding, or any orders or judgment given under this Act.
 The name of neither the aggrieved person/women nor her identity shall be revealed by the press/ media or any other persons whilst reporting any proceedings, case, order or Judgment under this Act.

 What action can be taken against the offender?

-After it has been proven that the offender has indulged in sexual harassment in the work place , an appropriate punitive action would be taken against him irrespective of his status in the institute (staff.
-Faculty, students).
-Where such conduct amounts to a specific offense under the Indian Penal Code or under any other law, a complaint will be made to the appropriate action in accordance with the law can be taken.
+After it has been proven that the offender has indulged in sexual harassment in the work place , an appropriate punitive action would be taken against him irrespective of his status in the institute (staff, faculty, student/s.
+Where such conduct amounts to specified offence under the Indian Penal Code or under any other law, a complaint will be made to the authority and appropriate / action in accordance with the law can be taken.